You’re eating vegetables, exercising, getting enough rest, and your house is clean…

 A Rise in Cancer Cases

 Mold toxins stress out the central nervous system and lower the body’s immune response to carcinogenic compounds.
-Combine these two and you are looking at the possibility of a brain cancer.
+Combine these two, and you are looking at the possibility of brain cancer.

 An Overmedicated World

-Signs of mold sickness are the same with other diseases.
+Signs of mold sickness are the same as other diseases.
 If mold toxicity is not considered during the diagnostics, the patient might receive tons of medication that do not treat the real problem.

 Black Mold Poisoning Treatment